HGI Board Member Vacancies

 If you would like to apply, or would like to nominate someone who would be interested in helping the HGI Board in its work, please contact the Recruitment Sub Committee via email@example.com, including your name and contact details, a brief resume of your experience and reasons for wanting to apply.
 The Committee will review all applications in accordance with our Recruitment Policy.

 We look forward to hearing from anyone who would like to help.
+Thank you.

 Explore our articles and interviews